Park Grove, Tasmania

 Park Grove is a suburban locality in the local government area (LGA) of Burnie in the North-west and west LGA region of Tasmania.
 The locality is about 3 km west of the town of Burnie.
 The 2016 census has a population of 2385 for the state suburb of Park Grove.

 Mainly a residential area, the suburb is located close to education facilities.

-The suburb has an IGA X-press, cafe and garden centre are among businesses that operate with the suburb.

 History

 Park Grove was gazetted as a locality in 1974.

 Geography

 Cooee Creek forms most of the western boundary.

 Road infrastructure

 The C108 route (West Mooreville Road / Mooreville Road / West Park Grove) passes through from south-west to north-east.